SiliconEconometrics/PublicService/CountVotes/README.txt

       1,000,000 votes randomly, it will randomly pick the 100,000 to leave out rather than the larger number to leave in.
   (6) Random draws are done automatically; you can't physically draw them out of a hat.
+  (7) Sections 1.4.14.1 and 1.4.14.2 of the specification are contradictory.
+I have tried
+      to implement 1.4.14.1 as it seems more defensible given my reading of the legislation.
+      [ and has since been confirmed by the NSW election commission. ] But the legislation appears ambiguous to me so I have no idea if I am following it.
-  (7) Things I have forgotten or neglected.
+  (8) Things I have forgotten or neglected.
 Summary: This is provided in the hope it is useful but no guarantees of anything.

 It can run multiple times in a multithreaded manner to investigate the effect of randomness,